Stroke Claims: Stroke Brain Injury caused by Negligence

-A stroke can have a devastating impact on a person's quality of life.
+A stroke is an event that can have a devastating impact on a person’s quality of life.

 The signs of stroke are well publicised, but what happens when your doctor fails to identify them?
 Stroke misdiagnosis can be extremely dangerous; the longer treatment is delayed, the worse the effects of the stroke will be.
 The complications of a stroke can be life-changing and, in some cases, fatal.